RVshare.com

 • Mileage: 237 miles

-• Fun Fact: Grand Rapids was the first city in the United States to add fluoride to its drinking water.
+• Fun fact: Grand Rapids was the first city in the United States to add fluoride to its drinking water.

-Top RV Rentals in Grand Rapids, Michigan
+Top RV Rentals Near Grand Rapids, Michigan

-Nearby National Parks
+National Parks

 Isle Royale National Park